 By the looks of things, this is going to be a beautiful day!
 This healthy Peanut Butter Chocolate Cake was at the top of my to-do list and I got it made.
 With natural sweeteners.
 With creamy peanut butter frosting.
 With piles of chocolate ganache.
 It’s true – when it comes to cake, I’m a go-getter.

 This Healthy Peanut Butter Chocolate Cake with Chocolate Ganache was inspired by an incredibly decadent looking cake and it looked so good, I was about to use the sugar it called for right then and there!
-But the nature of this cake is easy to make naturally sweet using peanut butter.
-This recipe has got a moist cakey bite and is ultra filling.
+But the nature of this cake is easy to make naturally sweet.
+This recipe has got a moist cakey bite, ultra rich frosting and a deep chocolate flavor.
 This might be the richest, chocolaty-est, peanut buttery-est treat I’ve ever made.
-It’s not for the chocolate faint of heart but it’s certainly right for today.
+It’s definitely note subtle, but it’s certainly right for today.

 Who wouldn’t want a delicious valentine this year?
 When you want decadence and health to go together, this cake has you covered.
 Happy Valentines Day!
 XOXO

 1 1/4 cups Coconut Sugar

 1/2 cup plus 1 tablespoon Dark Cocoa Powder (Dutch Processed or Hersey’s unsweetened Extra Dark)

 2 teaspoons Vanilla Extract

 1 1/2 teaspoons Stevia Extract